 What about food and beverage?

 The licensed outdoor Patio Café offers light lunch fare, snacks and ice cream.
 Or, you can bring your own picnic.
-(No BBQs, cooking equipment or alcohol are permitted).
-There are two unreserved picnic areas located just outside the Visitor Entrance/Gift Shop.
+No BBQs, cooking equipment or alcohol are permitted, and large groups should contact us in advance, as unreserved group picnic spaces are limited.

 Tips for enjoying your visit: